-Danielle Walker, New York Times best-selling author of Against All Grain, was admittedly not that stressed when it came to celebrating her daughter’s first birthday recently.
+Admittedly, Danielle Walker was not that stressed when it came to celebrating her daughter’s first birthday.
 There were things to do, of course, but she had two reasons to stay calm.
 One, her daughter Keiza is the youngest of three, so Walker had been through this experience before.
 Secondly, she decided to hire Be Inspired Public Relations to handle the details.

 "I did keep the food planning on my plate, though, because I wanted to use my own recipes for my family and friends to enjoy," she says.

 Walker and the Be Inspired team went through a few ideas before landing on the theme for the event—"A One-Derful Summer Birthday"—and used bright colors and warm-weather treats to bring it all together.
 It sounds easy when described in a few sentences, but Walker knows that an event as memorable as a first birthday party can come with its share of challenging details and overwhelming possibilities.
-To keep you informed, we asked her for her best first birthday party ideas that everyone will enjoy, and what not to do for the occasion if you’re planning on keeping your sanity.
+To keep you informed, we asked her for her best first birthday party planning tips to pull off a seamless event, and what not to do for the occasion if you’re planning on keeping your sanity.

 "With younger kids, the parents often accompany their child to the party, so that ends up being a lot of mouths to feed," Walker says.
 "That can add up quickly and be really time-consuming.
 I like to host birthday parties in the afternoon, after lunch and before dinner, so guests don't expect to be fed a full meal.
 I think between 2 p.m. and 5 p.m. is a great time for a party.
 That's also usually a good time to catch little ones after their nap."